 Okay, so I took my Liberty in for an oil change to my local Jeep dealer.
 While there, I asked what it would cost to do a parking brake adjustment at the back wheels.
 I was quoted $175-$225, depending on how long it took.
 I was a little surprised at that and decided it was best if I just took the time and learn to do it myself, which today, I finally did.

 Next, I had a choice of removing the two smaller bolts of the caliper, which I think may allow the brake pads to fall out, or the larger bolts and remove the entire assembly.
-I went with removing the entire assembly.
+I went with removing the entire assembly, using a 18mm socket.
 These larger bolts would be the ones at the very top and very bottom, on the back-side.
 I had to use a 19" breaker bar to get those larger bolts to loosen up, and since you are working from the inside of the rotor, there just isn't much room to use an air gun.
 Once the two bolts are removed, carefully pull the caliper assembly off the rotor.
 Make sure that you support the caliper assembly once removed so as not to put undue stress on the brake line.

 As noted earlier, you don't have to use the retainer clips / push nuts (Autozone, Dorman brand #13441), but I decided to anyway.
 Put the wheels back on, making sure to torque down all the wheel lug nuts.
 I found ratings of 85 ft. lbs. to 100 ft. lbs, and 85 ft. lbs to 110 ft. lbs.
 Looking in the owners manual shows a specification of 95 ft. lbs., which almost seems like nothing; I have a motorhome that the lug nuts require 475 ft. lbs.